follower90/framework-admin/README.md

 It will find and output translated value for current user language: 'site_language' in your `Config`

-If translation is not existed in your database, it will output entered value.
+If translation is not existed in your database, it will output entered value and automatically added to translation without value.

-Need to write smart module for managing translation.
+Then you can go to /admin/translation and edit new value.

 ```php
 <? __('catalog.Name'); ?>